amogh-assertai/kitting_station_v2/docs/PROJECT_OVERVIEW.md

   Settings, Expected Client IPs, Push Notification Settings)
 - Live Kitting Activities — landing page, 2-step create-activity flow, full-width/height monitor page
-- **Live detection ingest (new this revision):** a local DeepStream application posts detection events and kit-advance signals to `/api/detection-update` and `/api/validate-kit`.
-The monitor page updates in real time via Socket.IO — part counts, Completed/Pending card movement, a full-page-half pop-up (green for an expected part, red for an unexpected one) with the part's photo and detection detail, and per-camera detection sound (green toggleable per activity, red always follows the table's saved default).
-Kit-advance signals move a camera's current kit index forward independently per camera, with all prior kits' detection data retained as history.
+- **Live detection ingest — fully built:** a local DeepStream application posts detection events and kit-advance signals to `/api/detection-update` and `/api/validate-kit`.
+The monitor page updates in real time via Socket.IO — part counts, Completed/Pending card movement, a full-page-half pop-up (green for an expected part, red for an unexpected one) with the part's photo and detection detail, per-camera detection sound (green toggleable per activity and synced across every viewer, red always follows the table's saved default), and a per-camera "Kit timer" that resets to zero on every validate and hides once that camera finishes.
+Kit-advance signals move a camera's current kit index forward independently per camera, with all prior kits' detection data (timing + full event log) retained as history nested under that kit's own record.
+Once a camera finishes all its kits it shows a "Kits Completed" state and rejects further detections/validations with a specific reason code;
+  once **both** cameras finish, the whole activity auto-moves to history, "Total time" freezes, and viewers see a brief confirmation before being redirected to the landing page.
 See `FRD_LIVE_KITTING_ACTIVITIES.md` / `TSD_LIVE_KITTING_ACTIVITIES.md` for full detail.
+- **Kiosk deployment** — `launchers/` at the project root has a double-clickable Windows `.bat` and Ubuntu `.desktop`/`.sh` pair that open the monitor in Chrome kiosk mode with the flag required for detection sound to actually play (`--autoplay-policy=no-user-gesture-required`).
+  See `launchers/README.md`.
 - `test_kitting_v2_api.py` — a standalone CLI script for exercising the detection ingest API without a real DeepStream box; see the file itself for usage (`--tableid --camid --object_detected "<part>"` or